Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation of wave-body interaction against two flume experiments

 \section{Validation of wave-body interaction against two flume experiments}

-In order to validate the method presented above, two experimental test cases were selected.
-The first one is chosen so as to verify the boundary-fitted overlapping grid method selected to include a fully immersed body: a fully submerged horizontal cylinder of circular cross-section.
-The second one is a free surface piercing case: a rectangular barge.
+In order to validate the methods presented above, two experimental test cases were selected.
+The first one is chosen to verify the boundary-fitted overlapping grid method with a fully submerged horizontal cylinder of circular cross-section.
+The second one is a free surface piercing barge of a rectangular cross-section.